 The Pierre Police Communications Section, also known as the Central South Dakota Communications Center, is a state-of-the-art law enforcement / public safety communications center.
-The center is operated by a team of highly trained and certified staff consisting of nine Communications Officers and one Communications Supervisor.
-Cindy Gross supervises the Communications Section.
+The center is operated by a team of highly trained and certified staff consisting of fourteen Communications Officers and one Communications Supervisor.

 The Central South Dakota Communications Center is the Public Safety Answering Point (PSAP) for the following five counties in